Publications

 Fur Baby is my first published short fiction.
 It's a quirky tale about a young woman who is having a series of very bad "hair days."
 Very.
 Bad.
 After a stealth video of her predicament goes viral, things get really bad.
 Really.
 Bad.

 *VIP = No spam.
-No newsletter.
 Just juicy news.